Stochasticity helps to navigate rough landscapes: comparing gradient-descent-based algorithms in the phase retrieval problem: The analyzed algorithms

 \eeq for all $i=1,...N$.
 The random vector $\underline{\varsigma} (t)$ is Gaussian white noise: \beq

-\eeq Note that by setting $b=1$ in Eq. \eqref{SGF} or $T=0$ in Eq. \eqref{Langevin} we recover the full-batch gradient-flow algorithm. \paragraph{Warm initialization ---} In order to explore the energy landscape more thoroughly we consider here, next to the usual random initialization, informed/warm initializations.
+\eeq Note that by setting $\b=1$ in Eq. \eqref{SGF} or $T=0$ in Eq. \eqref{Langevin} we recover the full-batch gradient-flow algorithm. \paragraph{Warm initialization ---} In order to explore the energy landscape more thoroughly we consider here, next to the usual random initialization, informed/warm initializations.
 We initialize the weight vector as follows: \beq \underline{w}(t=0)=m_0\, \underline{w}^{(0)}+c\,\underline{z} \in \mathbb{R}^N, \eeq where $m_0>0$ is (on average) the initial projection of the weight vector onto the signal, i.e., the average \emph{magnetization} \beq m(t)=\frac 1 N\underline w(t) \cdot \uwo \eeq at time $t=0$.
 The components of $\underline{z}$ are i.i.d. standard Gaussian variables and the coefficient $c$ is such that $|\underline{w}(t=0)|^2=N$.
 Note that the warm initialization breaks the $\mathbb{Z}_2$ symmetry of the problem.
 Therefore, in the following $m(t)\in(0,1]$, $\forall t$.
-We stress here that while in learning we are usually concerned with the test error/performance, in the setting considered here (under the spherical constraint) the test error is monotonic in the magnetization, see Appendix \ref{sec:generalization_error}.
-Thus, in the following we directly use the magnetization as a measure of accuracy.

-This warm initialization can be thought of as a proxy for algorithms where gradient-descent (or its variants) is run after the weights have been spectrally initialized, i.e. using the principal eigenvalue of a given pre-processing matrix as initial guess for the weights.
+We stress here that while in learning we are usually concerned with the test error/performance, in the setting considered here (under the spherical constraint) the test error is monotonic in the magnetization, see \ref{sec:generalization_error}.
+Thus, in the following we directly use the magnetization as a measure of accuracy. \\\\ This warm initialization can be thought of as a proxy for algorithms where gradient-descent (or its variants) is run after the weights have been spectrally initialized, i.e. using the principal eigenvalue of a given pre-processing matrix as initial guess for the weights.
 Spectrally initialized GD is used in a range of applications, see e.g. \cite{jonathan}, as well as studied theoretically, see e.g. \cite{mondelli2020optimal}.
 Warm initialization is formally needed to obtain non-trivial results for times linear in the dimension.
 Indeed, because of the $\mathbb{Z}_2$ symmetry we would need time at least logarithmic in dimension in order to escape the space of weights uncorrelated with the solution.
 This was referred to as the ``escape from mediocrity'' in \cite{ben2020classification}.